Lady MAGA: Reception

-Hansen's unveiling of the Lady MAGA character was generally unwelcome by many drag queens in Utah, though the Salt Lake City Weekly also noted that though they disagreed with him, some felt Hansen was "brave" for taking a political stand at odds with that generally accepted by the broader nonheterosexual community.
+Woods' unveiling of the Lady MAGA character was generally unwelcome by many drag queens in Utah, though the Salt Lake City Weekly also noted that though they disagreed with him, some felt Woods was "brave" for taking a political stand at odds with that generally accepted by the broader nonheterosexual community.

-Hansen has said that he is aware some Trump supporters were uncomfortable with his presence at Donald Trump campaign rallies but that he was generally "left alone" and that he "felt like the beauty of America is there's room for everyone, even people who might not want to bake me a cake at their bakery".
+Woods has said that he is aware some Trump supporters were uncomfortable with his presence at Donald Trump campaign rallies but that he was generally "left alone" and that he "felt like the beauty of America is there's room for everyone, even people who might not want to bake me a cake at their bakery".

 When he attended a demonstration to overturn the election in Freedom Plaza in November 2020, speaker Nick Fuentes pointed him out and said, "That is disgusting!
-I don't want to see that!" causing part of the crowd to chant "Shame!" at Hansen.
+I don't want to see that!" causing part of the crowd to chant "Shame!" at Woods.

-Hansen attended the 2023 CPAC in drag, prompting Matt Walsh to tweet a picture of him with the caption, "Absolute embarrassment.
+Woods attended the 2023 CPAC in drag, prompting Matt Walsh to tweet a picture of him with the caption, "Absolute embarrassment.
 You are not conservative if you are fighting to conserve perversion."
-In March 2023, Hansen posted that he no longer calls himself a drag queen, stating "I now prefer to call myself a costume artist...The drag world was one of the ways I could enjoy my talents, but they’ve destroyed their credibility with predatory filth."
+In March 2023, Woods posted that he no longer calls himself a drag queen, stating "I now prefer to call myself a costume artist...The drag world was one of the ways I could enjoy my talents, but they've destroyed their credibility with predatory filth."

+Ryan, dressed in drag, was kicked out of a party during the 2026 Conservative Political Action Conference.